JhonathaRicardo/IAS/README.md

   > **Note:** The first click of the mouse defines de first value of the X and Y triangle coordinates, and the second click defines the end coordinates of the triangle.
 Case, the initial X (or Y) is bigger than the final X (or Y), these values will be exchanged.
   - ***[BG Phase Fit]*** This parameter defines the values used to construct the background of the accumulated phase &Delta;&phi;.
     - For Gas/Vapor targets this value is set based on a percentage of smaller phase values in the selected area, and this background is defined by a 2D plane (*default is 5%*).
-    - For Plasmas, this parameter defines the border size border used to construct the background of the accumulated phase Δφ.
+    - For Plasmas, this parameter defines the border size border used to construct the background of the accumulated phase &Delta;&phi.
 The borders are defined based on a percentage of the selected area, and the background is obtained using a 4th-order 2D polynomial fitting from the selected border as shown in Fig. 2.a.
 The Fig. 2.b shows the accumulated phase shift without the fitted background.
-    -

 |<img src = '/Images/Figure2.png'> |
 |:--:|
 | *Fig. 2. (a) Accumulated phase map of LIP in 3D with a non-linear background and the selected border (in gray) used to construct the isolated background map; (b) Accumulated phase map of LIP in 3D after removing the background.* |